faramarzmunshi/d2l-nlp/NLP/Introduction.md

 Thus far, we have allowed compositionality and learning to each tell its own story of generalization and productivity.
 We now show that the two are intimately related.
 Both concern the ability of a system (human or artificial) to generalize from a finite set of experiences to a creative capacity, and to come to grips with new inputs and experiences effectively.
 From this perspective, compositionality is a claim about the nature of this ability when it comes to linguistic interpretation, and learning theory offers a framework for characterizing the conditions under which a system can attain this ability in principle.
 Moreover, establishing the relationship between compositionality and learning provides a recipe for synthesis: the principle of compositionality guides researchers on specific model structures, and machine learning provides them with a set of methods for training such models in practice.
 More specifically, the claim of compositionality is that being a semantic interpreter for a language L amounts to mastering the syntax of L, the lexical meanings of L, and the modes of semantic combination for L. This also suggests the outlines of a learning task.
 The theories sketched above suggest a number of ways of refining this task in terms of the triples hu, s, di.
 We discuss two in detail.
 The pure semantic parsing task (section 4.1) is to learn an accurate mapping from utterances u to logical forms s.
 The interpretation task (section 4.2) is to learn an accurate mapping from utterances u to denotations d via latent semantic representations, in effect combining semantic parsing and interpretation.
 Throughout our review of the two tasks, we rely on the small illustrative example in figure 2.
 The figure is based around the utterance “two times two plus three”.
 Candidate semantic representations are given in row (a).
 The middle candidate y2 contains a lexical pairing that is illicit in the true, target grammar (table 1).
 This candidate is a glimpse into the unfettered space of logical forms that our learning algorithm needs to explore.
 Our feature vector counts lexical pairings and inspects the root-level operator, as summarized in the boxes immediately below each candidate.
 Row (b) of figure 2 describes how the semantic parsing model operates on these candidates, and row (c) does the same for the interpretation model.
 The next two subsections describe these processes in detail.

+## Relationships to other fields

+* *Linguistics*
+        * goal of linguistics is to describe language
+            * provide simple models which can predict language behavior
+        * understand what is universal about language
+    * through these formal models, understand how language can be acquired
+    * formal models from linguistics have been of value in NLP, but its goals are not the same as NLP, a single counterexample can invalidate a model as a linguistic theory, but would not significantly lessen its value for NLP
+    * NLP must address all phenomena which arise in an application, while linguistics may focus on select phenomena which give insight into the language faculty
+* *Artificial Intelligence*
+    * classical 'symbolic' AI is concerned primarily with generic problem solving strategies & suitable knowledge representations
+    * there is an inherent link between AI and NLP: some NLP problems require the sort of deep reasoning addressed by these AI methods
+    * but NLP (and AI) has found increasing success through avoiding deep reasoning and turning instead to
+* *Statistics and Machine Learning*
+    * early NLP systems (before 1990) were purely symbolic and hand crafted
+    * statistical methods and models have become more widely used in NLP since the mid 1990's
+    * easily trainable and easily computable models have for some NLP tasks proven much more effective than more complex hand-crafted models; furthermore, they have become more attractive now that lots of training data is available
+    * The past few years have seen the rapid growth of neural network (Deep Learning) models for NLP, achieving better performance than earlier models (e.g. log-linear models)

+## Basic syntactic structure of English

+* Brief explanation of key linguistic terms
+    * homonym, phonemes, morphemes, etc.
+    * tokens / words / characters
+* Zipf’s law
+* Basic Syntactic Structures of English
+    * parts of speech
+        * include noun, verb, adjective, adverb, pronoun, preposition, conjunction, article
+        * verbs occur in different (inflected) forms:
+            * base or infinitive ("be", "eat", "sleep"), present tense ("is", "am", "are"; "eats", "eat"; "sleeps", "sleep"), past tense ("was", "were"; "ate"; "slept"), present participle ("being", "eating"; "sleeping"), past participle ("been", "eaten"; "slept")
+        * pronouns occur in nominative ("I") and accusative ("me") forms ["cases"]
+    * phrases: classifying them by part of speech of main word or by syntactic role
+        * subject and predicate; noun phrase and verb phrase In "The young cats drink milk.", "The young cats" is a noun phrase and the subject;
+            "drink milk" is a verb phrase and the predicate
+        * the main word is the _head_ of the phrase: "cats" in "the young cats"
+    * verb complements and modifiers
+        * types of complements ... noun phrases, adjective phrases, prepositional phrases, particles
+        * noun phrase: I served _a brownie_.
+            adjective phrase: I remained _very rich_.
+            prepositional phrase: I looked _at Fred_.
+            particles: He looked _up_ the number.
+        * distinguishing particles from prepostions
+        * clauses; clausal complements
+        * tenses: simple past, present, future; progressive, perfect
+            * simple present: John bakes cookies. present progressive: John is baking cookies. present perfect: John has baked cookies.
+        * active vs. passive
+            * active: Bernie ate the banana.
+                passive: The banana was eaten by Bernie.
+    * noun phrase structure
+        * left modifiers: determiner, quantifier, adjective, noun
+            * the five shiny tin cans
+        * right modifiers: prepositional phrases and apposition
+            * prepositional phrase: the man _in the moon_
+                apposition: Scott, _the Arctic explorer_,
+        * relative clauses
+            * the man _who ate the popcorn_
+                the popcorn _which the man ate_
+                the man _who is eating the popcorn_ the tourist _who was eaten by a lion_
+        * reduced relative clauses
+            * the man _eating the popcorn_
+                the man _eaten by a lion_
+    * coordinating and subordinating conjunctions
+* Comparison with other languages
+    * Properties of different languages (e.g. weird endings in Turkish, declination / flexion, word order, verb placement, conjugations based on subject/objects etc.)
+    * word segmentation (required for Japanese and Chinese)
+    * inflectional and derivational morphology
+    * fixed vs. free word order
+    * Code switching (do we want to include this?)

+## Sentiment analysis: a case study

+## More on CFGs (context-free grammars)

             * Context-free grammars
                 * consists of non-terminal symbols (including a start symbol), terminal symbols, and productions, rewrite operation